Mindgreppers/lifemaker_web/content/_index.md

 ## All is ONE

 A Lifemaker's experiential reality (possibly starting as a belief) is that all Life and objects (body, mind, world etc) come from and go back to the same source.
+In fact they are no different from the (infinite) Source, or the (real) Self.
 Hence a lifemaker says

 > I am that (indivisible ONE).
 Any separation (between this body, world and Collective Consciousness or GOD) is an illusion.
-Hence I include everyone and everything that there is, in my sphere of benevolence.
+Everyone and everything that there is, is just Me.
+I extend love to all Life, which is but my real Self.

-Realising this, the Lifemaker keeps dropping any attachments or obsessions with the limited ego-self, and lives freely and fearlessly as the Supreme Self evermore, loving everything and everyone equally.
+Realising this, the Lifemaker keeps dropping any attachments or obsessions with the limited ego-self, and lives freely and fearlessly as the Supreme Self evermore.
+It finds the source of eternal bliss, and from there and *as that*, it loves everything and everyone infinitely and unconditionally.
+A Lifemaker is a true source of bliss.

-Lifemaker's intention is benefit of all Life.
+## Grow and be happier with Lifemaker's Lifeline initiative
+*Facing some challenge or question in life?
+Feel things need to improve?
+Looking to expand your horizons and learn something new and meaningful?*

+We are here as your family of support, advice and abundance.
+You can contact us remotely or visit us

+> Reaching out to us may change your life for good

+Our community of experts is here to help you in helping yourself.
+Read more about the Lifeline [here](/lifeline)

 #### Vision

 We envision, in next few years, a positive paradigm shift in human consciousnessness and state of individual and collective affairs.
 We will face tought times because of our ignorance, past actions or natural disasters, but with help of each other, we will do well overall.
 Average human will be happier, more loved and more resourceful than today.
 [Read more..](/vision)

 {{< youtube d_nsFjSuMUU >}}

-## Lifeline

-> We offer life advice and support, unconditionally, and for free, to anyone from across the world.
-Reach out to us at 9882883272 on Watsapp, or hello@lifemaker.us on email.
-We support Hindi, English, Italian, Punjabi, Gaddi languages as of now.

-After an intitial conversation and understanding with you, once we have understood what you need, you will be put in touch with the relevant Lifemakers (life coaches, benefactors or guides) who will do their *selfless best* to help you with your particular query.

-Let us know how the interactions go.
-Give us your testimonials, and shall you feel benefitted, we encourage you to give us some donation or contribution (of any kind) to sustain the Lifemaker family and your advisors.
-Abundance increases when shared.

-#### Who we are

-> We are people from different walks in life, and different experience and abilities – here to help our human tribe make a leap in its consciousness and collective life.

-Our community has people with different skills and life experience.
-What is common between all of us is a deep understanding of "Who I am" and "How to live life best!".
-This understanding tells us that to make the most out of life, we must keep learning about our deepest nature, seek company of likeminded on same path, and serve the world with same or greater interest as one would have for one's ego-self.

-Our core base is in Dharamsala, Himachal Pradesh and rest of us are spread across the world.
-Between us we have expertise in plethora of areas, primarily including spirituality, philosophy, meditation, Yoga, healing and healthy living, self improvement, occult, life and career advice, primary education, skill based empowerment, social welfare, sustainability, permaculture, nature welfare, events, technology, international cooperation, human upliftment, disaster and calamity management.
-Ayush and Federico are helping coordinate the moment.
-We are a growing community, including some elders or Wise ones, on the crew.

-#### Ask us anything

-> You can ask us any question you face.
-For example.

-How can I be at true peace and bliss within?
-How can I be free from confusion, negative thoughts and emotions?
-How can my relationships be improved?
-How can I be healthy - in body, mind and spirit?
-How can I improve myself?
-How can I be unconditionally happy?
-How can I find love?
-How can I better achieve my goals or fulfill my duties?
-Which profession should I choose?
-How can I be a good leader?
-What can I learn from my or our mistakes?
-Who am I?
-How can I serve better?
-Can someone help me?

-## We are good at (not limited to, but including)

-> Self transformation and improvement.
-Higher consciousness.
-Clarity.
-Harmony.
-LOVE.

-Attitude of living (for an abundant and happy life), evaluation of self and life, discovery of Self, philosophy of life, evaluation and fulfillment of desires, answers to life’s existential questions, better decision making, peace and clarity of mind, opening the mind, being happy and at ease, being fearless and empowered, better relationships, health of body, energy and mind, mastery over mind (thoughts and emotions), inner satisfaction, fulfilment, liberation from ignorance, desires and suffering, career advice, relationship advice, finding the heart (yourself), fulfilment of heartfelt duties and desires.

-*We are happy to be useful in any way, not just limited to the areas mentioned above.
-Our community has diverse technical, creative, material and abstract skills.
-So ask us anything!*

 ## We believe that